NEW RATE and/or FORM

 - File proper TOI and Sub-TOI for rate request.

 - Submit the Individual and/or Small Group Market filings, as applicable, by creating a SERFF Binder.
-The Binder is part of the new Plan Management enhancement in SERFF for nongrandfathered filings on and/or off the health insurance exchange.
+The Binder is part of the new Plan Management enhancement in SERFF for nongrandfathered filings on and/or off the health insurance marketplace.

 (SERFF allows a maximum of 250 plans per binder per market segment.)